modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 The following is the complete code for two agents to communicate with each other in different modes.
 It can be seen that AgentScope supports zero-cost migration of distributed application flow from centralized to distributed.

-- All agents are centralized:
+- All agents are centralized

 ```python
 # Create agent objects